0xunwallet/unwallet-sdk/GASLESS_TRANSFER_GUIDE.md

   throw new Error(`Gasless deposit failed: ${gaslessResult.error}`);
 }

 // 4.
-Get transaction receipt
-const receipt = await publicClient.waitForTransactionReceipt({
-  hash: gaslessResult.txHash as Hex,
-});

-// 5.
-Notify server with signed authorization await notifyDepositGasless( orchestrationData.requestId, gaslessResult.txHash as Hex,
+Notify server with signed authorization
-  receipt.blockNumber,
-  gaslessResult.signedAuthorization
+// Note: No transaction hash needed - signing was off-chain! await notifyDepositGasless( orchestrationData.requestId,
+  '0x' as Hex, // Placeholder - no transaction hash for off-chain signing '0', // Placeholder - no block number for off-chain signing gaslessResult.signedAuthorization
 );